 - is wetting and soiling diapers on a regular basis

-Exclusively breastfed infants should get vitamin D supplements within the first few days of life.
-Other supplements, water, juice, and solid foods aren't usually necessary.
+Babies who get breast milk only should get vitamin D supplements within the first few days of life.
+Other supplements, water, juice, and solid foods aren't usually needed.

 Formula Feeding: How Much and How Often?